LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

+*  Lott, Lars & Croissant, Aurel & Trinn, Christoph (2023).
+The Ambivalent Effect of Autocratization on Domestic Terrorism. *Accepted*. *Studies in Conflict & Terrorism*
+*  Lott, Lars (2023).
+Expert:innendaten in der internationalen Menschenrechtsforschung am Beispiel des Academic Freedom Index. *Accepted*. *Zeitchrift für Menschenrechte*
-*  Pelke, Lars (2023).
+*  Lott, Lars (2023).
 Academic Freedom Growth and Decline Episodes. *Revise and Resubmit*
-*  Pelke, Lars & Croissant, Aurel & Trinn, Christoph (2023).
-Autocratization and Domestic Terrorism. *Revise and Resubmit*
 *  Pelke, Lars & Janika Spannagel (2023).
 Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Under Review*
 *  Pelke, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Under Review*
-*  Pelke, Lars & Croissant, Aurel (2023).
+*  Lott, Lars & Croissant, Aurel (2023).
 Measuring Autocratization.
 In: Routledge Handbook of Autocratization.
 Routledge. *Finalized, available on request*
 *  Kuehn, David & Pelke, Lars (2020).
 Ethnicity and military behavior in authoritarian regime crises - a pilot study. *Draft in progress*